To Live and Die in L.A. (film)

-To Live and Die in L.A. is a 1985 American neo-noir action crime thriller film directed and co-written by William Friedkin and based on the 1984 novel by former United States Secret Service agent Gerald Petievich, who co-wrote the screenplay with Friedkin.
-The film features William Petersen, Willem Dafoe and John Pankow among others.
+To Live and Die in L.A. is a 1985 American neo-noir action thriller film directed and co-written by William Friedkin.
+It is based on the 1984 novel of the same name by former U.S. Secret Service agent Gerald Petievich, who co-wrote the screenplay with Friedkin.
+It stars William Petersen, Willem Dafoe, John Pankow, John Turturro, Darlanne Fluegel and Dean Stockwell.
 Wang Chung composed and performed the original music soundtrack.
 The film tells the story of the lengths to which two Secret Service agents go to arrest a counterfeiter.

+The film was released by MGM/UA Entertainment Co. on November 1, 1985.
+It received generally positive reviews, with critics praising its authenticity and the cinematography by Robby Müller.
+It was a financial success, grossing $17.3 million from $6 million budget.

+William Friedkin referred to the film as one of his favorites of his own works.
+In 2008, the film was voted by a group of Los Angeles Times staff as one of the best films set in Los Angeles in the previous 25 years.

 Plot

-After foiling an assassination attempt on President Reagan, Secret Service agents Richard Chance and Jimmy Hart are assigned as counterfeiting investigators in the Los Angeles field office.
-Chance has a reputation for reckless, impulsive behavior and, unbeknownst to his superiors in the Service, is also corrupt.
-Hart is three days away from retirement.
-Alone, Hart stakes out a warehouse in the desert thought to be a print house of counterfeiter and artist Eric "Rick" Masters, and is killed by Masters and his bodyguard, Jack.
-Chance proclaims to his new partner, John Vukovich, that he will take Masters down no matter what.
+After foiling an assassination attempt by an Islamic jihadist on President Reagan, Secret Service agents Richard Chance and Jimmy Hart are assigned as counterfeiting investigators in the Los Angeles field office.
+Days away from retirement, Hart stakes out a warehouse in the desert used by artist-turned-counterfeiter Eric "Rick" Masters and is killed by Masters and his bodyguard, Jack.
+Chance, who has earned a reputation for impulsive behavior, vows to his new partner, John Vukovich, that he will take Masters down by any means necessary.

-The two agents attempt to get information on Masters by putting one of his criminal associates, attorney Max Waxman, under surveillance.
-Vukovich falls asleep on watch, which allows Masters to murder Waxman, who had crossed him.
-While Vukovich wants to go by the book, Chance becomes increasingly reckless and unethical in pursuit of Masters.
-He relies on his sexual-extortion relationship with parolee/informant Ruth for information, while Vukovich meets privately with Masters' associates, including attorney Bob Grimes, whom he attempts to flip.
-Grimes, acknowledging a potential conflict of interest that could ruin his legal practice, agrees to set up a meeting between his client and the two agents, who pose as doctors from Palm Springs interested in Masters' counterfeiting services.
-Masters is reluctant to work with them, but ultimately agrees to print them $1 million worth of fake bills.

-In turn, Masters demands $30,000 in front money, which is three times the authorized agency limit for buy money.
-To get the cash, Chance persuades Vukovich to aid him in robbing Thomas Ling, a man whom Ruth previously told Chance is bringing in $50,000 cash to purchase stolen diamonds.
-Chance and Vukovich intercept Ling at Union Station and seize the cash in an industrial area under the Vincent Thomas Bridge.
-Ling's cover people follow them and, while observing the robbery, open fire and accidentally kill Ling.
-Chance and Vukovich try to evade them through the streets, freeways and even one of the flood control channels, before a final escape by going the wrong way on the freeway.